Understanding Cyber Risk and the Importance of Cyber Insurance for Businesses

-There’s a common misconception that outsourcing IT Functions to cloud technology and managed IT service providers automatically provides a layer of protection for your business.
+It’s a common misconception that outsourcing IT Functions to cloud technology and managed IT service providers automatically provides a layer of protection for a business.
+Sadly, this is not the case.
+Losses involving cloud or other outsourced technology systems now form most cyber insurance claims.

-Dual Australia recently shared a case study providing timely insight into the growing trend for cyber insurance claims and how the right insurance policy can mitigate your financial risk.
+Dual Insurance Australia recently shared a case study providing timely insight into the growing trend for cyber insurance claims and how the right insurance policy can mitigate your financial risk.

-The Case Study
+Dual Australia Case Study

 The Insured